PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-09 01:43:36
+Last updated: 2024-04-09 01:44:11
-Random Quote: Some battles are won with swords and spears, others with quills and ravens.  -  Tywin Lannister
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand